 We ultimately minimize environmental risks by properly evaluating the progress of our suppliers’ environmental initiatives under this System, and by providing advice on any corrections that should be made by suppliers who do not meet the certification standards.

 From 2009, the status of CSR initiatives has been included in the survey items, and a survey is also made of issues such as human rights, labor practices, safety and health, legal compliance, and product safety.
-Furthermore, the CSR Procurement Guidelines were established in 2018 based on international standards; the Guidelines contain the RBA Code of Conduct (Version 6.0) that was formulated and announced by the Responsible Business Alliance, and the Supply Chain CSR Promotion Guidebook issued by JEITA’s Materials Committee.
+Furthermore, the CSR Procurement Guidelines were established in 2018 based on the RBA Code of Conduct (Version 6.0) that was formulated and announced by the Responsible Business Alliance.
 To verify our suppliers’ commitment to promoting the content of the guidelines, a consent form is attached to the last page of the guidelines.